 Place the potato slices on the prepared baking sheet.
 Bake for 30 to 35 minutes, until the “toasts” are crispy and golden brown.

-Lay the avocado slices on the “toasts” and mash the avocado with a fork, then season with salt and pepper to taste.
+Lay the avocado slices on the “toasts” and mash the avocado with a fork, then season with spice blend of choice, to taste.
 Or try any of the topping combinations listed above.

 Instead of baking the “toasts” until fully golden brown, underbake them so that they’re just lightly browned, 25 to 30 minutes, then store in the refrigerator for up to a week.
 Reheat the potatoes in a toaster oven on a medium setting right before you’re ready to top them.